hci330/winter2021/pages/_assignments/lab07.md

 due_date: 2021-02-26
 ---

-Today you'll be testing the first version of your high-fidelity protyp prototype in lab.
+Today you'll be testing the first version of your high-fidelity prototype in lab.

 Be sure to take notes, as you'll need to write up your observations and resolutions for your team submission this week.